pooja649/Online-Blog/README.md

   - The efficiency of Docker containers relative to VMs makes Docker a handy option for teams that want to reduce how much they spend on infrastructure.
 By taking applications running in VMs and redeploying them with Docker, organizations will likely reduce their total resource consumption.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 21-Feb-2022**
 ## Role / use of mosh and tmux in our workflow?
 Role/Use of Mosh-

--the ability to reconnect after sleeping/hibernating whatever local host I’m on, or roaming between different wifi networks.
+- the ability to reconnect after sleeping/hibernating whatever local host I’m on, or roaming between different wifi networks.
--some basic persistence, so my foreground processes don’t die if my local host loses connection.
+- some basic persistence, so my foreground processes don’t die if my local host loses connection.

 Role of Tmux-

--enables a number of terminals to be created, accessed, and controlled from a single screen.
+- enables a number of terminals to be created, accessed, and controlled from a single screen.
 - tmux may be detached from a screen and continue running in the background, then later reattached.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 22-Feb-2022**
 ## Comparison between ErpGuru 12 and 13 version

--The major difference is the UI interaction.
+- The major difference is the UI interaction.
 In ErpGuru 13 the UI design is very user friendly as compared to ErpGuru 12 version,
 - In the 13 version , we have access to different themes well , this feature is not available in the 12 version.
 - In ErpGuru 12 version we have to manually set up the domains which is time consuming while on the other hand in 13 version it give us pre-processed         domains with very clean UI which makes it simpler.
 - In version 13 while setting up it automatically created a blog/webpage for the user and in version 12 this is missing or we can manually create it .
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-Feb-2022**
 ## Education module in ErpGuru version 12 and 13

 - Studied about the education module of both the version.
 - Various fields and diffrences of user interface in both the versions.